SSDUBE/property-listing/README.md

-This is a simple typed Node project which list properties
+This is a simple typed Node project which list properties and a simple auth using jwt

 To run the project follow the below steps
     - Create a .env file on the root directory